-The second article in the series, this time we are going to install all of the tools used in this tutorial on Ubuntu 14.04.
+In the second article in the series, we are going to install all of the tools used in this tutorial on Ubuntu 14.04.
 If you are running any other flavor of Debian, you should be just fine (with small adjustments of course).
 In any other case, you will need to dig it up yourself which should not be too difficult honestly.
 If something is unclear, feel free to check previous article.

 Working with pure Zsh is a lot of fun.
-However, combining it with Oh-my-zsh brings a shit load of new possibilities thanks to themes, plugins and configuration options.
+However, combining it with Oh-my-zsh brings a lot of new possibilities thanks to themes, plugins and configuration options.
 In order to install everything execute following commands in your shell:

 sudo apt-get install zsh sudo apt-get install git-core wget https://github.com/robbyrussell/oh-my-zsh/raw/master/tools/install.sh -O - | zsh chsh -s `which zsh` sudo shutdown -r 0

 I use `git` plugin together with default theme `robbyrussell`.
 For more configuration options visit – ohmyzsh.sh.
 Most of the themes have screenshots so it’s easy to select the one that suits you the best.

 We will be using Vim 7.4 compiled with Python.
 Thankfully, it is shipped in most recent versions of Ubuntu, so all you need to do it to apt-get install it.